mattiadurso/keypoints_factory/README.md

 ------
 ### Scannet-1500
-Here’s a concise description for **ScanNet-1500**, modeled after your MD1500 example:

----

 [ScanNet-1500](https://arxiv.org/abs/1911.11763) (SC1500) is a curated benchmark derived from the ScanNet dataset, designed to evaluate wide-baseline indoor image matching.
 Unlike earlier works that select pairs based on temporal proximity or SfM covisibility, SC1500 uses an overlap score computed directly from ground-truth poses and depth, producing significantly more challenging and diverse image pairs.
 The benchmark consists of 1500 test pairs spanning a range of scene geometries and viewpoints.

 The benchmark computes the same metrics as the Graz High-Resolution Benchmark.